CMB polarization as a tool to constrain the optical properties of the Universe

-CMB linear polarization is sourced by Thomson scattering at the epochs of recombination and reionization sources.
-From now on we shall assume that the $V$ emissivity is always zero, while the $Q$ and $U$ emissivities are strongly peaked at the time $\tau_\mathrm{rec}$ of hydrogen recombination but vanishing elsewhere, and study Eq.~\ref{eq:radtransfer2} with $\vec\epsilon = 0$ for $t>t_\mathrm{rec}$ and suitable initial conditions at recombination.
-Note that this basically amounts to neglecting the linear polarization generated at the time of cosmic reionization.
-We also neglect the effect of gravitational lensing due to matter distribution along the line of sight.
-We will come back to these approximations later.

-From Eq.~\ref{eq:radtransfer2}, we can write down the transfer equation for $\bfD_P$ in a perturbed Friedmann-Robertson-Walker Universe.
+From Eq.~(\ref{eq:radtransfer2}), we can write down the transfer equation for $\bfD_P$ in a perturbed Friedmann-Robertson-Walker Universe.
 Expanding the spatial dependence of $\bfD_P$ in Fourier modes and keeping terms up to first order in cosmological perturbations yields

-where we have taken into account the fact that the background radiation field is unpolarized.
+where we have taken into account that the background radiation field is unpolarized.
 This equation is valid both for scalar and tensor modes.
-Here, $\vec{k}$ is the wavevector of the perturbation, $\mu\equiv\vec{\hat k}\cdot \vec{\hat q}$, and we have defined the matrix In deriving Eq.~\ref{eq:tr_master}, we have assumed that the $\rho$'s do not depend on $\vec x$.
-This is equivalent to require that the physics behind the generalized Faraday effect preserves homogeneity.
+Here, $\vec{k}$ is the wavevector of the perturbation, $\mu\equiv\vec{\hat k}\cdot \vec{\hat q}$, and we have defined the Hermitian matrix where $f(\tau)$ is a generic function of time while the $\rho_{0,X}$'s are time-independent coefficients.
+In deriving Eq.~(\ref{eq:tr_master}), we have also assumed that the $\rho$'s do not depend on $\vec x$.
+This is equivalent to require that the physics behind the generalized Faraday effect preserves homogeneity \footnote{If the $\bfK$ matrix were to depend on spatial coordinates, the RHS of Eq.~(\ref{eq:tr_master}) would be a convolution (in $k$-space) between $\bfK$ and the Stokes vector.
+Thus homogeneity has been assumed, explicitly or otherwise by many if not all previous analyses, in which the Fourier modes of the polarization perturbations evolve independently; see for example Refs.~\cite{Alexander:2008fp,Alexander:2019sqb, Bartolo_2019}}.